Kushal-Chandar/ScalpCoolingDevice/README.md

 ## Features

-- Independent temperature control for 2 patients
+- Independent pump control for 2 patients
 - Non‑PID compressor control to maintain a temperature range
 - Multi‑level alarms and automatic safety shutdown
 - Real‑time monitoring of temperature, pressure, and flow